Note: I get commissions for purchases made through links in this post.

-This assembly is the best tripod and ballhead combination currently available.
+This assembly is the one of the best tripod and ball head combinations currently available.
 I suppose something better might come out in the future, but you don’t want to wait for something that may never materialize, do you?

 Here is what one owner has to say about his Vanguard tripod.